 Students must earn a minimum overall GPA of 2.0 to attain a degree, excluding any courses repeated or reprieved as detailed in the State Regents' Grading Policy and excluding physical education activity courses.
 Students who enter with advanced standing or transfer credit must satisfy the additional requirement of earning a 2.0 GPA at this University (NSU).

-4. College Specific Rules The minimum number of semester hours required for (Educ-Business, etc)
+4. College Specific Rules (Educ- Business, etc)